intro-graphics-master/a2_s19/README.md

 Near the top of "cube.js" there is a variable called vertexPositions.
 It's a JavaScript array that fills itself with a vector type (vec4) to describe where the points of the cube are.
 A cube has 8 corners.
 Here there are 36 points instead of just 8, because a lot of repetition is going on.
 The points are listed in order of how triangles should connect them, so every three points is one triangle.
 Each cube corner gets touched by several triangles (hence the repetition).

+Also notice the variable right below, called vertexColors.
+It assigns a single color to each cube face.
+The same color has to be repeated six times, because each face is made of two triangles of three points each.

 Follow these steps to correctly show a different shape (a certain four sided pyramid).
 We will check for this pyramid when we load your page.

 1. Delete all the cube faces except for the rear one (z = 0.5).
 This leaves just a square.
 Produce a four sided pyramid instead.
 Add four new triangles that connect each side of this remaining square to the point ( x = 0, y = 0, z = -0.5 ).
 If you have to, draw it out on paper and label points to get it right.